MoBrot/grandMA3-Grid-Mover/README.md

 Before using the plugin, select one or more fixtures in the **Selection Grid**.

-> 💡 If you're in **Setup Mode**, you can also move only a specific portion of the selected fixtures.
+> 💡 If you're in **Setup Mode**, you can also move only a specific portion of the selected fixtures by doing a "subselection" of the hole Selection.

 ### 2. Plugin Parameters